DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 Things You Can Do With EX-RAIL
 ====================================

-- Create "Routes" which set multiple turnouts and signals at the press of a button in EngineDriver (other WiThrottle-compatible throttles are available)
+- Create "Routes" which set multiple turnouts and signals at the press of a button in WebThrottle-EX or EngineDriver (other WiThrottle-compatible throttles are available)
-- Animate accessories such as lights, crossings, or cranes using "Sequences"
 - Automatically drive multiple trains simultaneously, and manage complex interactions such as single line working and crossovers by setting up "Automations"
 - Drive trains manually, and hand a train over to an Automation
+- Animate accessories such as lights, crossings, or cranes
 - Intercept turnout changes to automatically adjust signals or other turnouts
 - Turn on the coffee pot when the train reaches the station